Almost optimal measurement scheduling of molecular Hamiltonian via finite projective plane: Main result: an efficient measurement scheme for molecular Hamiltonians

 Let $\tilde{A}_{k k'} := \tilde{a}_k^\dag \tilde{a}_{k'} + \tilde{a}_{k'}^\dag \tilde{a}_{k}$.
 Note that the sorted clique (Eq.~\eqref{eq: sorted cliques}) only contains $\tilde{A}_{2j,2j+1}$ and therefore we only need to consider how to diagonalize them.
 Under three different fermion-to-qubit mappings, $\tilde{A}_{2j,2j+1}$ becomes

-It is easy to see that, for the Jordan-Wigner mapping, we can diagonalize it by applying the Bell measurement circuit to qubits $2j$ and $2j+1$.
-Also, it can be seen that the set $F(2l+1) \setminus \{2l\}$ contains only odd integers by inspection.
+It is easy to see that, for the Jordan-Wigner mapping, we can diagonalize it by applying the Bell measurement circuit to qubits $2l$ and $2l+1$.
+Also, it can be seen that the set $P(2l+2)\setminus\{2l+1\}$ and $P(2l)$ contains odd integers $i< 2l$ by inspecting Algorithm \ref{alg:P} in Appendix \ref{appsec: meas. circ for PT-BK}.
 This means that, for the parity and Bravyi-Kitaev mappings, the Hadamard gate to all even-site qubits suffices our purpose.
 The total number of local gates are $O(N)$ and the depth is $O(1)$ in all of three cases.